aruntheja-3/Ansible-Practice/README.md

 * Ubuntu 14.04 is being used here.
 You should be able to follow along with other Linux distributions, however
 * Root/sudo privileges are necessary
+* This tutorial is aimed towards Linux beginners, so bear with me if you are a more advanced user

 ## Requirements:
 * 2 Linux distributions: a build server (where you'll download Ansible) and a node (where WordPress will be downloaded) In this tutorial, both will be running Ubuntu 14.04
-* Basic Linux knowledge (but I'll walk you through it)

 ## Step 1: Setting up an SSH RSA Key
 First, we'll set up an [SSH RSA key](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) on your **build server** (most likely just your home computer), which is essentially an encryption algorithm allowing you to [securely communicate](https://help.ubuntu.com/community/SSH/OpenSSH/Keys) between the two machines.
 In your home directory, type in: